Sarve002/ExpenseWebApp/README.md

 # 💸 ExpenseWebApp

 A full-stack expense tracking application built with Flask, MongoDB, and Tailwind CSS.
-Users can add, view, and now **modify** or delete their expenses in a clean, responsive dashboard.
+Users can add, view, and delete their expenses in a clean, responsive dashboard.

 ---